Perception4D/LidarSlam/README.md

 For Velodyne usage, please note that the ROS Velodyne driver with minimum version 1.6 is needed.
 Be careful, this ROS Velodyne driver 1.6 is not backward-compatible with previous versions.
-You can install the new Velodyne driver using the command `sudo apt install ros-$ROS_DISTRO-velodyne ros-$ROS_DISTRO-velodyne-pcl`.
+You can install the new Velodyne driver using the command `sudo apt install ros-$ROS_DISTRO-velodyne`.

 For Ouster usage, the driver can be found in this [git repo](https://github.com/ouster-lidar/ouster-ros/tree/ros2).
 We recommand to build it on another workspace but you can also clone it under the ros2_wrapping folder and build it at the same time as the SLAM.